Publicis-Sapient-ANZ/the-engineering-way/README.md

 * Strive to be a better engineer and learn from other people's shared experience.
 * To provide customers with the better engineering outcomes
 * To codify our engineering culture and share it with all.
-* The Sapient way is our engineering culutre codified.
+* The Sapient way is our engineering culture codified.
 Without it we're not adding much significant value over a generic staffing agency.

 ## "The" Basics